mmarra23/MLB_Digital_Engagement_Drivers/README.md

 ***Update***

-A feature that I will add in future to this analysis is wether the player was of a franchise and/or all-star type player.
+A feature that I will add in future to this analysis is whether the player was of a franchise and/or all-star type player.
 I believe this will be in top 5 drivers of increased digital engagement.